Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The Ink Business Unlimited card ranks high on our list of top credit card offers.
 When you sign-up for this no-annual-fee business card, you can earn a $500 bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases within the first 3 months of account opening.

-The sign-up bonus has the potential to be much more valuable if you have other Chase cards, like the Chase Sapphire Preferred, Chase Sapphire Reserve, or Ink Business Preferred.
+The sign-up bonus has the potential to be much more valuable if you have other Chase cards, like the Chase Sapphire Preferred Card, Chase Sapphire Reserve, or Ink Business Preferred.
 Because you can combine points to one of these accounts and then transfer them directly to Chase’s terrific airline and hotel partners, like Hyatt or United Airlines.

 I recently shared how I’d use part of this card sign-up bonus to save money on a trip to Bora Bora.